Ultimate Fishing Charters

 Spanish Mackerel

-Spanish Mackerel are speedy swimmers that'll give you a run for your money.
-These silvery fish with dark spots typically range from 1-2 feet long and 2-6 pounds.
-You'll find them in schools near the surface, often in waters 40-150 feet deep around reefs or structures.
+Spanish Mackerel are a fast-swimming, hard-fighting fish that'll give you a run for your money.
+These streamlined beauties typically range from 1-2 feet long and 2-6 pounds.
+You'll find them cruising in schools near the surface, often in waters 40-150 feet deep.
+They love structure like reefs and wrecks.
 Spring and fall are prime seasons as they migrate.
-Anglers love Spanish Mackerel for their explosive strikes and acrobatic fights.
-They're also tasty eating, with a rich, oily flesh perfect for grilling or smoking.
-To hook one, try trolling with small spoons or jigs at a good clip - these fish like a fast-moving lure.
-My go-to trick is using a light wire leader to prevent bite-offs from their sharp teeth.
-Just be ready for some serious action when they hit!
+Anglers prize Spanish Mackerel for their aggressive strikes and tasty meat.
+To land one, try trolling with small, shiny spoons or jigs that mimic their favorite baitfish.
+A local trick: when you see birds diving, that's a good sign Spanish Mackerel are feeding below.
+Cast into the frenzy and hold on tight - these fish can really scream line off your reel!

 Spanish Mackerel